Houston Astros finish historic regular season with 107 wins, No. 1 seed

 Verlander became the eighth pitcher in MLB history to record 3,000 strikeouts.
 He also threw his third career no-hitter in early September.

-The Astros even had a combined no-hitter at the beginning of August between Aaron Sanchez, Joe Biagini and Will Harris.
+The Astros even had a combined no-hitter at the beginning of August between Aaron Sanchez, Joe Biagini, Chris Devenski and Will Harris.
 Biagini and Sanchez had just been acquired from the Toronto Blue Jays at the time.

 Zack Greinke was one of the top trade targets for many MLB teams, and the Astros once again pulled off a trade in the summer to bolster the pitching staff.